Færvik

-Færvik is a village in Arendal municipality in Agder county, Norway.
-The village is located on the southwestern part of the island of Tromøy.
-It sits east of Pusnes and Brattekleiv and north of Revesand.
+Færvik is a village in Arendal Municipality in Agder county, Norway.
+The village is located on the southwestern part of the island of Tromøya.
+It sits east of the villages of Pusnes and Brattekleiv and north of the village of Revesand.
 Færvik Church is located just southwest of the village.
-Færvik was the administrative centre of the old Tromøy municipality from 1878 until 1992.
+Færvik was the administrative centre of the old Tromøy Municipality from 1878 until 1992.